Lesson video

 You should fill three pages of A4.

-Consider your colour selection and link that to your animal characteristics.
+Consider your color selection and link that to your animal characteristics.

 Think about the patterns that communicate your animal characteristics.

-You might decide that you want each of the three sheets to have a different type of pattern and that would probably be really effective.
+You might decide that you want each of the three sheets to have a different type of pattern and that will probably be really effective.

-You might vary the colours on each sheet, but remember, for this stage I want you to fill the page and just use oil pastels.
+You might vary the colors on each sheet, but remember, for this stage, I want you to fill the page and just use oil pastels.

-For our task B, two, we are now going to wash over those oil pastel backgrounds you produced with watercolour.
+For our task B2, we're now going to wash over those oil pastel backgrounds you produced with watercolor.

-You should consider your colour selection to link to your animal characteristics.
+You should consider your color selection to link to your animal characteristics.

-Select colours that contrast with the oil pastel you've already put down and cover the whole sheet.
+Select colors that contrast with the oil pastel you've already put down, and cover the whole sheet.

-Now when you are doing this, you want to make sure that your paintbrush is nice and wet and that you've wet the paper first, but then make sure that you've agitated your watercolour to pick up lots of pigment and your brush is still wet, when you then wash over the surface of your oil pastel.
+But then, make sure that you've agitated your watercolor to pick up lots of pigment and your brush is still wet when you then wash over the surface of your oil pastel.

-This will mean that the water in the watercolour and the oil in the oil pastel will resist and you will still get both lines and the colour that you then paint over the top.
+This will mean that the water in the watercolor and the oil in the oil pastel will resist and you will still get both lines and the color that you then paint over the top.

 If you find you haven't got enough pigment, just return your brush to your palette and pick up more pigment.